STEdge: Self-training Edge Detection with Multi-layer Teaching and Regularization: Method

 \subsection{Method Overview}

 We aim to propose a self-supervised training scheme to utilize unlabeled images for edge detection.

 To initialize the network as our phase-one model, we use pseudo labels generated by Canny~\cite{canny1986computational} as supervision.
 We observe that even some edge pixels are missing in pseudo labels, the phase-one model can still predict themselves correctly, rather than overfitting to noisy pseudo labels, as most pixels are labeled correctly.
 It motivates the idea of using the phase-one model as initialization, and gradually improves pseudo labels in the self-training phase.
-In the supplementary material, we provide a more detailed description of the benefits for pseudo label learning in edge detection.
+Actually, there are several merits of adopting pseudo label learning for edge detection.
+First, the pixel-level annotations for edge detection are expensive and tedious to get by brute force.
+As a result, there are few edge detection datasets available.
+Also, scale of current datasets with annotations are quite small, leading overfitting in supervised training.
+Naturally, it motivates our work on utilizing large-scale unlabeled image datasets by self-training scheme.
+Moreover, despite that pseudo labels inevitably contain noises, most of them are correct enough.
+By introducing multi-layer consistency regularization, pseudo labels can be gradually stable and less noisy to serve as extra training data to promote the performance.

-As shown in Figure~\ref{fig:structure}, in the self-training phase, the pseudo labels and network predictions are improved jointly, and the pseudo labels teach the network at multiple layers.
-As regularization, multi-layer consistency is proposed to prevent the network from generating redundant edges.
-During the self-training, the input image $X$ and its perturbed one $X^{\prime}$, are sent into the same network.
+As shown in Figure~\ref{fig:structure}, in the self-training phase, the pseudo labels and network predictions are improved jointly and iteratively.
+The pseudo labels teach the network at multiple layers with the proposed multi-layer consistency as regularization, to suppress the complicated textures and prevent the network from generating redundant edges.
+During the self-training, the input image $X$ and its perturbed one $X^{\prime}$, are sent into the same network $f\left(x\right)$.
 Multi-layer consistency losses are defined between predictions of $X$ and $X^{\prime}$.
-In this paper, we apply Gaussian blur followed by L0-smoothing \cite{xu2011image} to $X$ to get $X^{\prime}$.
+In this paper, we apply Gaussian blur followed by L0-smoothing~\cite{xu2011image} to $X$ to get $X^{\prime}$.
 The process can be logically demonstrated as below:

 $\hat{P}$ is a set of predicted edge maps generated from multiple layers of the network, $\hat{P}=[\hat{p_{1}}, \hat{p_{2}},...,\hat{p_{n}}]$, where $\hat{p}_{i}$ has the same size as input image, and $n$ is the number of outputs from each upsampling block. $\hat{P}$ and $\hat{P^{\prime}}$ are predicted edge maps of multiple layers from $X$ and $X^{\prime}$ respectively. $Y$ denotes the pseudo labels post-processed from $\hat{P}$ for the next round training based on entropy minimization.